 At Collings, every instrument has to be special.
-Beyond the basic information of construction materials and specs, we wanted to provide our current and prospective players a deeper understanding of what goes into making our instruments among the finest in the world.
+Beyond the basic information of construction materials and specs, we wanted to provide our current and prospective players a deeper understanding of what goes into making our guitars, mandolins and ukuleles some of the finest instruments in the world.
 In the sections below we’ve detailed some of the elements that make Collings instruments what they are.

 To quote Bill Collings- “There are three things that go into a great guitar: the design, the craftsmanship, and the wood.
 If you have great wood but not a great design or great craftsmanship, you’ll get a dead guitar.
 If you have bad wood, your guitar will be okay but never great.”
 To attain these three elements, Bill has combined his woodworking and machining experience with his highly developed aesthetic sensibility, allowing him to create designs that are equally artistic, musical and functional.
 Rather than build instruments by himself in small numbers, Bill was drawn to the unique production challenge of combining the highest levels of consistency with all the benefits of hand-crafting and voicing.
 Combining modern CNC technology with the best of vintage instrument-making techniques, Bill has created instruments that embody both incredible precision and immense “soul”.